hds-sandbox/bulk_RNAseq_course/develop/05b_count_matrix.md

 setwd(dirname(rstudioapi::getActiveDocumentContext()$path))
 ```

 The directories of output from the mapping/quantification step of the workflow (Salmon) is the data that we will be using.
-These transcript abundance estimates, often referred to as **‘pseudocounts’, will be the starting point for our differential gene expression analysis**.
+These transcript abundance estimates, often referred to as **"pseudocounts", will be the starting point for our differential gene expression analysis**.
 The main output of Salmon is a `quant.sf` file, and we have one of these for each individual sample in our dataset.

 For the sake of reproducibility, we will be using the backup results from our preprocessing pipeline.
 You are welcome to use your own results!